With that in mind I’ve created this post to help you speed up the process.

 Many bloggers later regret their initial choice and spend a lot of time and effort on a rebranding process, so it’s definitely worth taking the trouble to get it right the first time.

-You’re generally considered to be more credible and professional if you have a dot com name and are ‘self-hosted’, rather than being hosted by a site such as Weebly, Wix, Webflow etc.
+It’s important to be aware that you’re generally considered to be more credible and professional if you have a dot com name and are ‘self-hosted’, rather than being hosted by a free site such as Weebly, Wix, Webflow etc.

 Free sites are also poor for your Search Engine Optimization (SEO) and your site design options are severely limited.